elyalvarado/techblog/content/posts/2018-08-26--finally-a-binary-web/index.md

 ---
 title: Finally a Binary Web
-subTitle: A brief and incomplete history of speed on the Web, and how WebAssembly came to be
+subTitle: A brief and incomplete history of how WebAssembly came to be
 category: javascript
 cover: markus-spiske-666905-unsplash.jpg
 ---